shanji361/CompassApp/README.md

 # Compass & Digital Level App
 ## Introduction

-This app demonstrates a compass and a digital level using Android sensors:
+This app demonstrates a compass and a digital level using Android sensors.
+---
 ### Compass:

 - Uses the magnetometer and accelerometer to calculate the heading.